sillelien/base-alpine/README.md

 ###Don't Run as Root

-During the build run:
+During the build we run:

 ```Dockerfile
 RUN addgroup -g 999 app && adduser -D  -G app -s /bin/false -u 999 app
 ```

-This creates a non root user for you use.
+This creates a non root user for you to use.
 Then in your S6 scripts run your commands using:

 ```BASH
 #!/usr/bin/env sh